 Dell EMC recommends enabling Uplink Failure Detection (UFD), which detects the loss of upstream connectivity.
 An uplink-state group is configured on each leaf switch, which creates an association between the spine uplinks and the downlink interfaces.
+An uplink-state group is also configured on each FN410S.

 In the event of an uplink failure, UFD automatically shuts down the corresponding downstream interfaces.
-This propagates down to the hosts attached to the leaf switch.
+This propagates down to the hosts attached to the leaf or FN410S switch.
 The host then uses its remaining Link Aggregation Control Protocol (LACP) port member to continue sending traffic across the leaf-spine network.